ole1986/a3-admintoolkit/@MissionFile/README.md

 To pass the call it uses the arma feature known as "Remote Execution".

-**Example Client**
+**Example call from client**
 ```
-// supposed to print out the player name in server log
+// use the below line to call action1 from myExtension which should print out player name in server log
 [player, "myExtension_action1", []] remoteExecCall ['AdminToolkit_network_receiveRequest', 2];
 ```